“…Not so much make it, but it was more like a release….” – Matt Smitty

 The passage to heaven is narrow.

-He was driving you to Beit Jala, at Nour Printing, so you may pick up the first two copies of The Producer’s Playbook.
+He’s driving you to Beit Jala, at Nour Printing, so you may pick up the first two copies of The Producer’s Playbook.

 Wake me up when it’s all over.
 When I’m wiser when I’m older.
 All this time I was finding myself, I did not know I was lost.